tonyjie/cs6120-hw/lesson2/README.md

 turnt bubblesort.bril
 ```

-## Write a program to analyze Bril programs: Count the number of add instructions
+## Write a program to analyze Bril programs
+`add_count.py`: Count the number of add instructions
+It is very easy to implement.
+Only need to load json IR and find the `add op`.
+Note that some `instr` doesn't have key `op`, so we need to check whether there is `op` in keys.

 - Check the number of add instructions for these test cases.
 ```
 cd analysis